GuruMulay/GuruMulay.github.io/_pages/about.md

 Check out some of my projects assembled in categories in the Navigation Bar at the top.

-If you don't like reading and enjoy graphics jump directly to [this gallery page](https://gurumulay.github.io/gallery/).
+If you don't like reading and enjoy browsing images then jump directly to [this gallery page](https://gurumulay.github.io/gallery/).